ddionisio/MateAnimator/README.md

 TODO
 ====
 * Find a way to use serialization for tracks to remove the need for component.
-* Dynamic frame scrolling and expand/shrink (get rid of the unnecessary configuration of total frames)
 * Unify pathing of position track to all other tracks.
 * Alternate Meta by using ID component (easier, less human error, but with a little bit more overhead)
 * Allow typing of function for SendMessage event key.